TommyAhn16/Coding_Interview_Prep/Leetcode/Leetcode_1423.md

 ## Solution

-- key observation: when selecting i cards from the front, k-i cards are selected from the back
+- Key observation: when selecting i cards from the front, k-i cards are selected from the back
 - Make two lists (front,back) that saves the sum of selecting i cards from both front and back
 - Run every combination and find the maximum sum
 - Time Complexity: O(k)